yusufSLCN/cv-exercises-freiburg/FAQ.md

 - work on pool pcs
 - copy to local via vscode (right click -> download)
-- scp
+- use scp
-- mout the shared-data1 directory on your local machine using sshfs
+- mount the shared-data1 directory on your local machine using sshfs

 ### Access denied / Password issues
 - Problem: login at [NextCloud](https://nc.informatik.uni-freiburg.de/index.php/apps/rainloop/) works but not when using ssh